 Certain persons participating in any offering of securities may engage in transactions that stabilize, maintain or otherwise affect the price of the securities offered.
 In connection with any such offering, the underwriters or agents, as the case may be, may purchase and sell securities in the open market.
 These transactions may include over-allotment and stabilizing transactions and purchases to cover syndicate short positions created in connection with the offering.
 Stabilizing transactions consist of certain bids or purchases for the purpose of preventing or retarding a decline in the market price of the securities and syndicate short positions involve the sale by the underwriters or agents, as the case may be, of a greater number of securities than they are required to purchase from us in the offering.
-The underwriters may also impose a penalty bid, whereby selling concessions allowed to syndicate members or other broker-dealers for the securities are repurchased by the syndicate in stabilizing or covering transactions.
+The underwriters may also impose a penalty bid, whereby selling concessions allowed to syndicate members or other broker-dealers for the securities sold for their account may be reclaimed by the syndicate if such securities are repurchased by the syndicate in stabilizing or covering transactions.
 These activities may stabilize, maintain or otherwise affect the market price of the securities, which may be higher than the price that might otherwise prevail in the open market, and if commenced, may be discontinued at any time.
 These transactions may be effected on the Nasdaq Global Market, in the over-the-counter market or otherwise.
 These activities will be described in more detail in the applicable prospectus supplement.